 Define the Financial Impact of the Accident on Your Family

-After the demise of a family member in a car accident, surviving family members might be entitled to compensation for any medical bills that may have accumulated due to treatments your loved one received in the aftermath of the accident.
-In addition, California Civil Code (CIV) §1431.2 might entitle you to compensation for the loss of your loved one’s society and companionship.
+After the demise of a family member in a car accident, surviving family members can pursue compensation for any medical bills that may have accumulated due to treatments your loved one received in the aftermath of the accident.
+In addition, California Civil Code (CIV) §1431.2 might entitle you to compensation for losing your loved one’s society and companionship.

 - Loss of earnings